k78ma/quartz/content/OS/OS Data Structures.md

 ---
-title: "OS Data Structures"
+title: OS Data Structures
+tags:
-tag: os
+  - os
 date: 2023-06-25
-alias:
+aliases:
 ---

 [[Operating Systems]] are programs, so they also have data structures